SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 * RM2004 - AREA_ID '27' (YPDT-CAMC REGIONAL Model 2004 5km Buffer)

 These views use the built-in function 'STIntersects'.

+#### V_SYS_MARK_ACTIVE_CLIMATE

+For Climate Station locations, this view examines its associated temporal data (summarized in D_INTERVAL_SUMMARY) to determine whether it has been updated within a specified time period, marking it active or inactive (through LOC_STATUS_CODE) .
+The default time period is stored in S_CONSTANT as DEF_ACTIVE_CLIMATE.

+#### V_SYS_MARK_ACTIVE_MONWELL

+For Monitoring Well locations, this view examines its associated temporal data (as summarized in D_INTERVAL_SUMMARY) to determine whether it has been updated within a specified time period, marking it active or inactive.
+The default time period is stored in S_CONSTANT as DEF_ACTIVE_MONITOR_WELL.
+Only those loctions that have the number of water levels greater than DEF_WL_COUNT will be processed.

+#### V_SYS_MARK_ACTIVE_PTTW

+For Permit-To-Take_Water locations, this view examines the PTTW_EXPIRYDATE in D_PTTW.
+If this date is previous to the current date, the permit is considered to have expired (and its LOC_STATUS_CODE updated).

+#### V_SYS_MARK_ACTIVE_SW_GAUGE

+For Surface Water Gauge locations, this view examines its associated temporal data (as summarized in D_INTERVAL_SUMMARY) to determine whether it has been updated within a specified time period, marking it active or inactive (through the LOC_STATUS_CODE).
+The default time period is stored in S_CONSTANT as DEF_ACTIVE_SFWATER.

+#### V_SYS_MARK_ACTIVE_SW_SPOTFLOW

+For Surface Water Spotflow locations, this view examines its associated temporal data (as summarized in D_INTERVAL_SUMMARY) to determine whether it has been updated within a specified time period, marking it active or inactive (through LOC_STATUS_CODE).
+The default time period is stored in S_CONSTANT as DEF_ACTIVE_SW_SPOTFLOW.

 #### V_SYS_MOE_BORE_HOLE_ID